-The Fund is to maximize total returns with reasonable safety of principal through investment in a diversified portfolio of equity, fixed income securities and cash equivalent securities.
+This Fund focuses on Shariah-approved securities listed on Bursa Malaysia and Islamic debt securities in order to maximize medium to long-term capital appreciation on your investment.
 The Fund is suitable for investors who are willing to take moderate risk in order to achieve a reasonable return.